-OpenID Connect Discovery 1.0 incorporating errata set 1
+OpenID Connect Discovery 1.0 - draft 26 incorporating errata set 2

 Abstract

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
 It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.